-- 2.1.1 Internal auditing is defined as; "an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
+- 2.1.1 Internal auditing is best summarised through its definition with the Standards, "an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
 It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes". - 2.1.2 Internal audit will provide reasonable assurance to all organisations that are part of Eastern Internal Audit Services that necessary arrangements are in place and operating effectively, and to identify risk exposures and areas where improvements can be made.